rng-guy/NFSMWBartender/README.txt

  • the internal cooldown between non-Strategy roadblock requests,
  • the internal cooldown between Heavy / LeaderStrategy requests,
  • when exactly (if at all) and below what distance roadblock vehicles can join pursuits,
- • whether roadblock vehicles react to racers entering "COOLDOWN" mode,
+ • whether roadblock vehicles react to racers entering "COOLDOWN" mode and / or hitting spikes,
- • whether roadblock vehicles react to racers hitting their spike strips,
  • how HeavyStrategy 3 requests interact with roadblock requests and spawns,
  • which vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,
  • which vehicles spawn in place of the roadblock SUVs through HeavyStrategy 4, and
  • which vehicles spawn in place of Cross and his henchmen through LeaderStrategy 5 / 7.

 The "Basic" feature set ALSO LETS YOU CHANGE (in general)
- • which strings the game shows whenever cop vehicles are destroyed;
+ • which notification string the game displays whenever you destroy a given cop vehicle;
- • which radio callsigns and chatter cop vehicles can trigger; and
+ • which radio callsigns and chatter a given cop vehicle can trigger in player pursuits; and
- • the selection, order, and length of interactive themes that play in pursuits.
+ • the selection, order, and length of interactive themes that play during player pursuits.

 The "Basic" feature set FIXES SIX BUGS / ISSUES:
  • the helicopter mini-map icon is now always visible whenever a helicopter is active,